 A recurring topic of debate within the SFF community is the issue of historical accuracy in medieval fantasy fiction.
-Claims are repeatedly made that there were no people of color in medieval Europe.
+Claims are repeatedly made that there were no people of color in medieval Europe of the Middle Ages.
 Therefore, the argument goes, medieval fantasy fiction with all white, all Christian characters is historically accurate.
 Any inclusion of people of color or other religions is a distortion of history in the name of political correctness.

 In actual fact, medieval Europe was a complex society where several different cultures, religions, and linguistic groups coexisted under the umbrella of the omnipresent Catholic Church.